audeering/audinterface/docs/usage.rst

 :class:`audinterface.SegmentWithFeature` can be used.
 This interface returns a :class:`pd.DataFrame` with a segmented index conform to audformat_.
-An example for such a processing function would be a speech recognition model that also generates time stamps for its results.
+An example of such a processing function would be a speech recognition model that also generates time stamps for its results.